enokidotsite/panel/readme.md

 Because it’s static HTML and javascript, you can upload this to any host, such as an Amazon S3 Bucket.
 There is also zero server configuration needed!

 Much more interesting and exciting than this though is publishing to the distributed web.
 It’s suggested to take a look at [Beaker Browser](http://beakerbrowser.com) and [Hashbase](http://hashbase.io)! *More soon…*

+## Panel

+The panel is an ultralight web interface for managing your content.
+The pre-alpha Panel previews one possible direction of where this could go.

+### Blueprints

+To know what data is associated with a view, a blueprint with a matching filename is used to define the data taxonomy.
+For example, `site/views/about.js` will have a matching `site/blueprints/about.yml` file.

+More on this soon, but in the meantime take a look at one of the existing blueprints for an example.

+### Custom Fields

+You can extend the panel with custom fields by creating a `/site/fields` directory.
+Take a look at one of the existing fields (text for instance) to see an example of how easy it is to add a custom field.

 ## Features